 Hybrid Cloud Adoption Grew Significantly

-The adoption of private cloud has seen a considerable growth from 63 percent to 77 percent.
-This has driven hybrid cloud adoption to surge from 58 percent to 71 percent year-over-year.
+The adoption of private cloud has seen a considerable growth from 63% cent to 77%.
+This has driven hybrid cloud adoption to surge from 58% to 71% year-over-year.

 Cloud Users Leverage Six Clouds on Average